 People of Irish descent faced a great deal of prejudice in the United States at the time, but Shields was a determined and driven man and deeply loyal to his chosen country.
 An eager soldier, he enlisted in the Army to fight in the Mexican War and the Black Hawk War, rising in rank to Brigadier General.
 It would not be his last military action.

 By late 1830’s, Shields (a diehard Democrat) and Abraham Lincoln (a Whig leader) were both legislators and lawyers.
 When the Illinois capital was moved to Springfield, both men moved with it.

 Lincoln, being a progressive kind of politician, lobbied with his party and won financial concessions to improve Illinois infrastructure.
 In other words, Illinois increased its debt at the suggestion of Lincoln and his friends.
 That’s important to consider when we’re tempted to demonize Shields and other government officials later.
 Such debt was justified by the needs of citizens, but it came with a more profound cost.
-By the time of the 1837 U.S. Financial Panic and ultimate Illinois crisis, nobody was certain if the problem originated from Andrew Jackson’s 1836 Specie Circular, defaulted foreign loans, or mismanagement of state finances and debt.
+There were a number of causes for 1837 U.S. Financial Panic and ultimate Illinois crisis, including Andrew Jackson’s 1836 Specie Circular, the closing of the Second Bank of the United States, defaulted foreign loans, and mismanagement of state finances and debt.
 The money of the State Bank of Illinois was suddenly worth a fraction of its face value, and some banks closed.

 Shields & Lincoln Work Together On an Issue in 1837

 Shields didn’t entirely agree with his Democratic party about how to address the problem.
 He called for a bipartisan solution to bail out the banks, calling on Whig leader Abraham Lincoln to collaborate on a plan of action.